margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for friends' dads in Nashville
 * Grateful for memories in Ireland
 * Grateful for how Taylor Swift writes notes on toilet paper
-* Grateufl for the cuteness of little children and their intelligence
+* Grateful for the cuteness of little children and their intelligence
 * Grateful for memories in airports and with people all over the airport
 * Grateful for memroies at UVA of interesting people in class
 * Grateful for Christians who love music